REJUVENATION OF THE LOWER FACE

 - Sun (UV) exposure is undoubtedly the most significant factor in aging.
 The use of high SPF factor sunscreens as well as protective clothing is very important.
 Sun tanning or use of tanning booths is highly destructive acting onlly as an ‘aging machine’.

 - Smoking causes a major acceleration of the skin aging process – probably due to vascular damage.

 - Nutrition: extremes of weight or rapid fluctuation are detrimental.
 A well balanced diet is important.

-- Skin care: the appropriate use of moisturizers coupled with basic high quality skin care is very helpful preventative maintenance.
-Northwest Face as both Dermatologists and Aestheticians on staff.
+- Skin care: The appropriate use of moisturizers coupled with basic high quality skin care is very helpful preventative maintenance.
+Northwest Face has both Dermatologists and Aestheticians on staff.